kubernetes-client/java/kubernetes/docs/V1PodStatus.md

 # V1PodStatus

+PodStatus represents information about the status of a pod.
+Status may trail the actual state of a system, especially if the node that hosts the pod cannot contact the control plane.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **conditions** | [**List&lt;V1PodCondition&gt;**](V1PodCondition.md) | Current service state of pod.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#pod-conditions |  [optional]